Durezza (horse): 2022: two-year-old season

-Durezza made his debut at the Nakayama Racecourse on September 9, 2022, in a two-year old newcomer race on turf at the distance of 2,000 meters.
+Durezza made his debut at the Nakayama Racecourse on September 9, 2022, in a two-year-old newcomer race on turf at the distance of 2,000 meters.
 He was ridden by Christophe Lemaire and finished third.
 Two months later, he finally won his first race in a race for winless two-year old horses on turf at the same distance as his last race but on Tokyo Racecourse, ridden by Christophe Lemaire once again.
 He defeated the later winner of the Kobe Shimbun Hai, Satono Glanz.

-2023: three-year old season
+2023: three-year-old season

-Durezza was set to race in Saint Paulia Sho at Tokyo Racecourse on January for his three-year-old season debut but it was postponed due to hoof anxiety.
+Durezza was set to race in the Saintpaulia Sho at Tokyo Racecourse in January for his three-year-old season debut, but it was postponed due to hoof anxiety.
 After three months of recovery, on April 2, 2023, he returned to the track and won the Yamabuki Sho run over 2,200 meters at Nakayama Racecourse.
 He missed the spring classics due to the circumstances brought by his injury.
 He won his next two races, The Hong Kong Jockey Club Trophy and the Nihonkai Stakes, which promoted him to the open class after winning 4 times.